Eric Meyer (musician)

-Eric Meyer (born March 31, 1964) is an American musician who is best known as the guitarist for the Los Angeles based thrash metal band Dark Angel, which he joined in 1984, and played on all of their albums from We Have Arrived onwards.
+Eric Meyer (born March 31, 1964) is an American musician who is best known as the lead guitarist for the Los Angeles based thrash metal band Dark Angel, which he joined in 1984, and played on all of their albums from We Have Arrived onwards.

 Following the breakup of Dark Angel he worked as a producer, including on albums by Transmetal.